kumitom/steamcommunity_pac/README.md

 # steamcommunity_pac
-a pac file only for steamcommunity
+a pac file only for steamcommunity and uplay.